-- I. Child Support: - 1.
-Tell the Court who you think should pay child support under the Arizona Child Support Guidelines. - 2.
+- D. Child support: - 1.
+Tell the court who you think should pay child support.
+The income of the parties may determine the amount of the support according to the child support guidelines.
+Check only one box. - 2.
 Past Support is child support after a couple has separated but before any paperwork is filed or court orders issued.
-Indicate the party who owes past child support, if any is owed.
-Mark the box to show whether Party A or Party B owes support during this time period. - J. Medical, Dental, Vision Care Insurance and Health Expenses for Minor Children - 1.
-Mark the box to show whether you want Party A or Party B to pay for these expenses. - 2.
-Then choose which expenses (medical, dental or vision) the party should be responsible for. - 3.
-Mark the last box, if both you and your spouse will pay for all reasonable unreimbursed medical, dental, vision and health-related expenses incurred for the child(ren) in proportion to your respective incomes. - K. Tax Exemption: Decide how you and your spouse will declare the tax dependency exemptions, for which minor children, for which years.
-If you are not sure, see a lawyer or an accountant for help.
+Indicate the party who owes past child support, if any is owed. - 3.
+Place a mark in the box to request the child support order be attached to the Decree of Dissolution. - E. Insurance and health care expenses for minor children: Mark the box(es) to request the part(ies) who should be responsible for medical, dental and vision care for minor children - F. Tax exemption.
+Decide how you and your spouse will declare the tax dependency exemptions, for which child(ren), for which years.
+Federal Tax law also determines this for you.
+Mark the box that best describes your preference.
+If you are not sure, see a lawyer and/or an accountant for help.